You’ve probably heard it before: You need SEO for your business to succeed in today’s online environment.

 8. Partner Links

-Partner links are also a link building tactic that is fairly simple and time-efficient, particularly when used as part of a B2B link building strategy.
+Partner links are also a tactic that is fairly simple and time-efficient, particularly when used as part of a B2B link building strategy.

 All you need to do is look for the websites of complementary businesses and find a way to link to each other.